swachter/scala-ts/readme.md

 ```
 (Note the usage of the `_root_x` namespace identifier that is the result of the 'prevent type shadowing feature' explained above.)

-The two methods can conveniently be combined on the TypeScript side.
+The two methods `newDelegate` and `newAdapter` can conveniently be combined on the TypeScript side.
 A function that constructs an instance adapter given a class adapter and the necessary constructor parameters can be implemented by:

 ```
 function newAdapter<ARGS extends any[], DELEGATE, ADAPTER>(